MobileRoboticsSkoltech/SmartPortraits-toolkit/README.md

 ### Structure and format

+The dataset contains 200 people recorded in different poses and different locations.
-The data is organized as following.
-Folder numbers in root directory (`000`, ..., `100`) present order number of recorded person.
-Every person folder contains 5 pose records named by date with 5 different static poses: 3 in staying position, 2 in sitting position.
-Every pose record contains data collected from smartphone, depth sensor and IMU in the following format.
+Folder numbers in the root directory (000, ..., 200) present the order number of the recorded person.
+Every person folder contains 5 records named by date with 5 different static poses: 3 in staying position, 2 in sitting position.
+Every record contains synchronized data from the smartphone (Samsung S10e), depth sensor (Azure Kinect DK), and external IMU sensor.
+The recordings were performed with periodical flash blinking (1 Hz).

 ```
 Avatar Dataset